-Additionally, incurred but not reported ("IBNR") provisions are calculated independently by the Group to confirm reasonability of ceded amounts, using development triangles of cumulative claim payments by underwriting year. iudgements made by the underwriters and the actuary may result in a material misstatement in the consolidated financial statements.
+Additionally, incurred but not reported ("IBNR") provisions are calculated independently by the Group to confirm reasonability of ceded amounts, using development triangles of judgements made by the underwriters and the actuary may result in a material misstatement in the consolidated financial statements.
 We determined this to be a significant item for our audit and a key audit matter.